eliothedeman/docs/content/docs/querying/functions.md

 If `b` contains fewer than two buckets, `NaN` is returned.
 For φ < 0, `-Inf` is returned.
 For φ > 1, `+Inf` is returned.

+## `holt_winters()`

+`holt_winters(v range-vector, sf float, tf float)` calculates the predicted current value using the [Holt-Winters double exponential smoothing](https://en.wikipedia.org/wiki/Exponential_smoothing#Double_exponential_smoothing) method.
+The parameter `sf` or "smoothing factor".
+This will increase the influence of historical data as the value approaches 0.
+The parameter `tf` or "trend factor" will increase the influence of trends in historical data as the value approaches 1.

 ## `increase()`

 `increase(v range-vector)` calculates the increase in the